alexlawrence/alex-lawrence.com/content/articles/using-the-filesystem-for-illustration-purposes.md

 ## All the glitters is not gold

-Using the filesystem for illustrating concepts related to persistence or IPC can be beneficial, but also has its implications.
-Ideally, it enables to acquire detailed knowledge.
-Also, it avoids any bias towards suitable technologies, does not require additional knowledge and can prevent overhead.
-At the same time, using the filesystem for complex topics can be tedious and feel like re-inventing the squared wheel.
-In the worst case, the approach produces more overhead compared to using an existing technology.
+Using the filesystem for illustrating concepts related to persistence or messaging can be beneficial, but also has implications.
+Ideally, it enables to convey detailed knowledge.
+Also, it avoids technology preferences, does not require additional knowledge and can prevent overhead.
+At the same time, utilizing the filesystem for complex topics can feel like re-inventing the squared wheel.
+In the worst case, it produces more overhead than using an existing technology.
+Still, for the examples in my book it proved itself useful.

 [Buy the book](https://leanpub.com/implementing-ddd-cqrs-and-event-sourcing)
 •